cerealcoder/dexcom-js/README.md

 # Testing
 All unit tests for this package are contained within the `test` directory.
 They are run within a Docker container, either interactively (via the Docker container's bash shell), or non-interactively.
+Furthermore, the unit tests interact with the Dexcom [sandbox](https://developer.dexcom.com/sandbox-data), thus requiring a network connection in order to function properly.

 1. Create file `test/secrets.yml`.<br>
    Do not commit that file to this, or any other repository, since it contains confidential information.<br>